 Backups- default location for Seq's automated nightly configuration backups

-Documents- configuration data such as the list of users, queries, retention policies and so-on
+Documents- metastore data such as the list of users, queries, retention policies and so-on

 Forwarder- Seq Forwarder data (if separately installed)

 Instance- default storage location for named instance data (if any are configured)

 Logs- Seq's own diagnostic logs (shared between all Seq instances)